eteeXR/etee-Python-API/README.md

 - etee Python API example scripts
 - Setup files

-With this API, you will be able to retrieve a wide range of [data from the controllers][url-documentation-data]:
+With this API, you will be able to retrieve a wide range of [data from the eteeControllers][url-documentation-data]:
 * **Tactile data**: individual finger curling and pressure, trackpad, slider LED, tracker (connection, proximity sensor; no positional tracking) and system button.

 <p align="center">
   <img width="700" src="./img/etee-controller-sensors.jpg">
   <br/>
-  <em>Tactile and sensing data from the controller.</em>
+  <em>Tactile and sensing data from the eteeController.</em>
 </p>

 * **Gestures**: grip, pinch and point gestures.